jacksleight/laravel-omni/README.md

 The core goals of Omni are:

-- A single API for defining components.
+- A single API for defining components
-- A single syntax for calling components.
+- A single syntax for calling components
-- A single structure for organising components.
+- A single structure for organising components
-- A single file for all component parts (logic, template, scripts and styles).
+- A single file for all component parts (logic, template, scripts and styles)

 All Omni components can: